mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 play’ puts the decisions in the hands of the characters, but also ensures that they can get up close and personal with the action.
-As the ship is the centre of the game, characters can leave, be replaced or even killed without the campaign coming to a halt.
+As the ship is the center of the game, characters can leave, be replaced or even killed without the campaign coming to a halt.

 In Time Of War: In Time Of War: While there is plenty for a naval ship to do during